mthom/scryer-prolog/README.md

 Prolog is implemented as a simple REPL.
 It is without without meta- or extra-logical operators, or side effects of any kind, with the lone exception of cut.
-In terms of the tutorial pacing, the work has progressed to the end of section 5.11, skipping past 5.4.
-Atoms and lists are the only two data types currently supported.
+In terms of the tutorial pacing, the work covers in some form all of the WAM book, including lists, cuts, Debray allocation, and indexing.

-While proper environment trimming code is emitted by the code generator, it has no effect on the bytecode WAM, which lacks fine-grained control over the alignment and allocation of stack frames.

 ## Tutorial
 To enter a multi-clause predicate, the brackets ":{" and "}:" are used